 I’m struggling to pay my business energy bills – what should I do?

-We want to reassure you we will not disconnect you during this period of uncertainty.
-However, it’s important that you get in touch if you’re struggling to pay, so we can understand your circumstances and agree alternative payment arrangements.
+It’s important that you get in touch if you’re struggling to pay, so we can understand your circumstances and agree alternative payment arrangements.
 This might include things like spreading your bills by Direct Debit over the year or the possibility of allowing extra breathing space for making payments.

 We’re here to help so please get in touch.
 Our call centre might be busier than usual, so please bear with us and contact us via Live Chat if you can.

 Business Debtline can provide free, impartial and confidential advice on debt and cash-flow issues, to small businesses and the self-employed.
 For more information read their coronavirus help and support factsheet.

 We're gradually re-starting our meter reading activity but we may not read your meter as frequently as usual, so to keep your account running smoothly please give us your own meter readings if you can.
 You can do this using your online account.
 If you don’t have one you can send a meter reading online or call our automated service (the number is on your bill).
 This will keep your account up to date and make it easier to manage your bills and payments once things are back to normal.
 What’s more, this could really help to reduce your bills if your business premises are closed at the moment.